TAAPArthur/div/README.md

 make install
 ```

+The following are the depedant libs
+` -lxcb -lxcb-keysyms -lxcb-icccm -lxcb-image -limgloader`
+Note that [limgloader](https://github.com/TAAPArthur/libimageloader) is just a wrapper around other image loaders.

 ## Configuration
 1. Create ~/.config/dim/config.c
 2. Create a array called user_bindings of type Binding.
 Also define a method with signature of `void onStartup(){}` see [samples/no_op.c] for an example